-Pursuant to our Bylaws, our Board has fixed the number of our directors at three, and there are currently three individuals serving on our Board.
-The Board proposes that the following three (3) nominees, all of whom currently serve on the Board, be elected as directors to serve for a term ending on the date of the next annual meeting of stockholders following the date such persons are initially elected as directors, and until their successors are duly elected and qualified.
+Pursuant to our Bylaws, our Board has fixed the maximum number of our directors at seven, and there are currently seven individuals serving on our Board.
+The Board proposes that the following seven nominees, all seven of whom currently serve on the Board, be elected as directors to serve for a term ending on the date of the next annual meeting of stockholders following the date such persons are initially elected as directors, and until their successors are duly elected and qualified.
 Each of the nominees has consented to serve if elected.
 If any nominee becomes unavailable to serve as a director, the Board may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by the Board.
 There is no family relationship between any director, executive officer, or person nominated or chosen by the Company to become a director or executive officer.
-We have determined that Mr. Walker is a non-employee director and is "independent" as defined under The Nasdaq Stock Market's listing standards (see "Director Independence" below).
-The affirmative vote of a plurality of the shares cast at the Annual Meeting is required to elect these three nominees.
+We have determined that David R. Walker, Susan L. Anhalt, Phyllis E. Currie, E. Nicholas Jones, Martin Wenzel, and Amy K. Wood are non-employee directors and are "independent" as defined under The Nasdaq Stock Market's listing standards (see "Director Independence" below).
+The affirmative vote of a plurality of the shares cast at the Annual Meeting is required to elect the seven nominees.
 The following is information concerning the nominees for election as directors: